 However, the basic answer to the question, "How do I value my school?", is based on a variety of elements, including the sum of fixed assets of the school's business plus a goodwill calculation.

-On the first element of "fixed assets", this can be attained from your recent set of full accounts.
+One the first elements is the "fixed assets", which can be attained from your recent set of full accounts.
 It comprises of all the physical items that your school business owns and includes freehold commercial value of any property that your school may own.

 The second element is a goodwill school valuation component that is not as apparent or easy to determine as the fixed asset element to your overall school valuation.

 There are three methods commonly used to value the goodwill of your school:

 - Multiple of the net profit generated by the school;

 - Multiple of the adjusted EBITDA (Earnings Before Interest, Tax, Depreciation, and Amortization), and;